dreeeamcatcher/portfolio/README.md

 I used **MobiNetV2** model from TensorFlow Hub as a base and modified it to predict 120 different dog breeds.

+From experimenting part:
+![experimental_prediction](/images/border_collie.png)

 After training the model I was able to get right predicts for 4 out of 5 my own images.

-![experimental_prediction](/images/border_collie.png)